co-cddo/c-af-econ-ai-exposure-analysis/README.md

 - **Set API Key:** Insert your API key into the script where indicated in the section titled "Set API Key".

 - **Check Account Balance:** Make sure that your OpenAI account has sufficient funds to cover the API usage costs.
 You can do this from the Billing page: https://platform.openai.com/account/billing in your OpenAI account.
+The total cost will depend on the length of task and skill information and total number job roles.
+As a guidline, the analysis would typically cost less than £10 for a sample of 150-200 roles, depending on input data length.

 # **Data Required**
 Each of the two sections of analysis requires different input data to complete: